Perhaps that’s understandable. After all, it would be another seven years before the facts about rampant abuse at Maryville would become public.

 Freddie Cavin, 18, who said he lived at Maryville from 1998 to 2002, said a staff member hit his friend over the head with a garbage can.

 The staff were paid next to nothing (despite Maryville’s huge endowment), had little training or experience, and 80 of them quit or were fired in the first seven-and-a-half months of 2003 alone.

 Eventually, Maryville’s longtime director, Father John Smyth, was ousted (though the statue of himself he commissioned remains at the entrance) and the state pulled all “state wards” out of the place – returning a relatively small number in 2007.

 But now, reform-minded leadership at the Illinois Department of Children and Family Services has decided that there are better ways to spend the huge amount of money it costs to institutionalize a child.
 So they decided to pay institutions less.
 Rather than dip further into its own funds, Maryville decided to stop institutionalizing children and, to its credit, turn its attention to better alternatives.

 Of course, the apologists for institutionalization would say it’s still fine to warehouse children at places like Maryville because the problems there are in the past.
 After 900 police calls, rapes, suicides and a riot, everything’s calmed down.

 There are three problems with that:

-§ Maryville’s were largely the result of making institutionalization a much smaller part of what it does, even before the recent announcement.
+§ Maryville’s reforms were largely the result of making institutionalization a much smaller part of what it does, even before the recent announcement.
 They now put far more emphasis on family preservation.